Pussy Riot's Pyotr Verzilov, Allegedly Poisoned, Is Flown To Germany For Treatment

 Veronika Nikulshina, Verzilov's partner, told the Russian news portal Meduza that he lost he lost his vision and his ability to speak and could not move.

-After Russia's Interfax news agency reported that Verizlov's blood had tested for "no drugs other than the ones the doctor gave him," Nikulshina called the claim "absurd nonsense," according to Meduza, which Verzilov publishes and was founded by his ex-wife, Pussy Riot member Nadezhda Tolokonnikova.
+After Russia's Interfax news agency reported that Verzilov's blood had tested for "no drugs other than the ones the doctor gave him," Nikulshina called the claim "absurd nonsense," according to Meduza.

 "This is absolutely poisoning.
 Poisoning by anticholinergic drugs.
 It's something like the atropine Cyclopentolate — what's found in medicines.
 But the issue here is the large dosage," Nikulshina told Meduza.

-According to Elena Verzilova, "these aren't the kind of drugs that are easy to remove [from his system]."
+Elena Verzilova, Verzilov's mother, told Meduza "these aren't the kind of drugs that are easy to remove [from his system]."

+Verzilov publishes the independent Russian news outlet Mediazona, which was founded by his ex-wife, Pussy Riot member Nadezhda Tolokonnikova.

 According to Meduza, Verzilov has been "a prominent figure in Russia's anti-Kremlin opposition movement since the late 2000s, when he performed in the controversial 'Voina' artist-activist group alongside ...
 Tolokonnikova."

-Verizlov arrived in Germany on a flight chartered by the group Cinema for Peace Foundation, an organization that has supported the band's activism in the past, according to The Telegraph.
+Verizlov arrived in Germany on a flight chartered by the Cinema for Peace Foundation, an organization that has supported the band's activism in the past, according to The Telegraph.

 The Telegraph writes: